bitcap-co/bitcap-ipr/CONFIGURATION.md

      - "Set Login Password": Set alternative login for Goldshell miners.
 If blank, "123456789" is used for authentication.
    - Bitdeer/Sealminer:
      - "Set Login Password": Set alternative login for Sealminers. if blank, "seal" is used for authentication.
+   - Vnish:
+     - "Set Login Password": Set alternative login for Vnish firmware. if blank, "admin" is used for authentication.
+     - "Use Antminer Login" Checkbox : When checked, it will set the alternative login for Vnish to be the same as the supplied Antminer login.
    - pbfarmer:
      - "Set API Key" : Set alternative API Key to access IceRivers using pbfarmer firmware.
 If blank, the default API key is used for authentication.